rifleh700/check/README.md

 ### Functions

-- `void check(string patern)`
+- `boolean check(string patern)`
   Check function arguments by pattern.
-It causes an error "bad argument" if the check failed.
+It causes an error "bad argument" if the check failed, otherwise returns 'true'.

 - `boolean scheck(string pattern)`
   Soft check function arguments by pattern.
 It causes a warning "bad argument" and returns 'false' if the check failed, otherwise returns 'true'.